-Providing each and every employee with direct, helpful and personalized feedback avoids stereotyping as well as boosting employee engagement.
+Providing each and every employee with direct, helpful and personalised feedback avoids stereotyping as well as boosting employee engagement.

 Finally, accept feedback.
-The only way to know if you’re making progress is by asking, so listen to what your employees have to say.
-A Workplace group is a great place to manage this feedback and 1:2:1 relationships with reports.
+The only way to know if you're making progress is by asking, so listen to what your employees have to say.
+A Workplace group is a great place to manage this feedback and one to one relationships with reports.

-They’re private and confidential.
-They provide an easy to access record of your conversations.
-And they act as the repository for things like feedback documents, progress reports, and your ongoing reviews.
+They're private and confidential.
+They provide an easy-to-access record of your conversations.
+And they act as the repository for things such as feedback documents, progress reports and your ongoing reviews.

 Business communication strategies and why organisations need them.